bobc82/progetto_prova/README.md

 Requirements:
  - Python, flask, matplotlib, pandas, numpy, jupyter, pickle

-To run notebook in the console prompt:
+To run notebook in the console prompt go in the root directory of the project (containing the file progetto_prova.ipynb) and execute:
 ```
 jupyter notebook
 ```